 Block 4 (4 weeks)

 Data visualization to produce effective graphs and images.
+Use of open source libraries in Python and R and commercial products such as Tableau.

 Fundamental techniques in the collection of data.
 Focus will be devoted to understanding the effects of randomization, restrictions on randomization, repeated measures, and blocking on the model fitting.